• Skip to main content

 • (If your roasting pan doesn't have a lid, you can cover yours with aluminum foil and pinch it snugly around the edges of your pan.)

 • Remove the cover.
 Discard any liquid in the pan, and give it a rinse.
-Place the chicken or turkey on a rack in the roasting pan, breast side up.
+Place the chicken or turkey on a rack in the roasting pan, breast side down.
 Season with pepper.
 Let sit at room temperature for two hours.

 • Preheat the oven to 500F.
 Brush the chicken all over with melted butter.
 (You can melt the butter by placing it briefly in the preheating oven.
 Don't forget about it, though!)
 Roast, uncovered, on lower rack in oven until the breast is golden brown, 30 minutes.